ssui07/Data-2020-Midterm-Group-8/README.md

 ## Data

-The dataset for our project comes from thecensus data taken from the 2015 American Community Survey 5-Year Estimates.
+The dataset for our project comes from the New York City census data taken from the 2015 American Community Survey 5-Year Estimates.

 The originial dataset contains 36 columns and 2168 rows.

-It contains the information includes *income, income percapita, total population, gender distribution, racial distribution, citizenship, poverty rate, job type, employment rate, employment type, poverty level etc.*
+It contains information including *income, income percapita, total population, gender distribution, racial distribution, citizenship, poverty rate, job type, employment rate, employment type, poverty level etc.*

-One characteristic of the data set is many categorical variables are complemental.
-Here are the examples:
+Some of the categorical variables are complemental (percentage sum to 100%):

 *By Gender: Men, Women*